gjpelletier/pstide/README.md

 # Example 3.
 Gridded prediction of tides

 Next we show how to predict the time series of tides in all of the segments, and interpolate the predicted tide series to a grid of the entire Puget Sound.
 The grid we are using is the subset of the LiveOcean ROMS grid that contains the pstide segments.
 Using grid=True activates pstide to perform the gridded prediction of tides.
 This method produces a netcdf file named pstide_gridded_predictions.nc which contains the tides in every grid cell at every time step.
+An xarray dataset of the gridded predictions is added to the result dictionary.
 This method also produces the animated gif of the predictions that is shown below.
 ```
 from pstide import run_pstide
 result = run_pstide(grid=True, start='2024-08-01', interval=5, fps=10, length=1.0)